neoforged/.github/primers/26.1/index.md

 - `net.minecraft.world.InteractionHand#STREAM_CODEC` - The network codec for the interaction hand.
 - `net.minecraft.world.entity`
     - `Entity$Flags` - An annotation that marks a particular value as a bitset of flags for an entity.
+    - `LivingEntity#getLiquidCollisionShape` - Return's the bounds of the entity when attempting to collide with a liquid.
     - `Mob`
         - `asValidTarget` - Checks whether an entity is a valid target (can attack) for this entity.
         - `getTargetUnchecked` - Gets the raw target without checking if its valid.